 The stock radio could not play cassette tapes at that time.

 October 29, 2001 - The suspension acted up after my mom had a minor operation at the hospital.
 Fixed at a gas station somewhere in Makati.

 This car originally belonged to my grandparents.
 It was passed on to my parents in the beginning of 2000.
-When I was in Prep, Grade 1 and most of my Grade 2 days, this car took me to school almost every day (except Wednesdays because of the number coding scheme), my parents' workplace, and almost every weekend to church and to the mall, sometimes to 5 star hotels, or wherever.
+When I was in Prep, Grade 1 and most of my Grade 2 days, this car took me to school almost every day (except Wednesdays because of number coding), my parents' workplace, and almost every weekend to church, to the mall, sometimes to 5 star hotels, or wherever.

 The car looked nice with its simple design, and inside the car was comfortable, in fact it was roomy and had ample legroom.
 It even had cold air-con when it runs.
 However if you have to look under the hood and if you're gonna drive the car already, you are left with nothing but bad impressions.